hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 So what was the problem?

 Well, there were several:
 1. In the initial solution, I failed to account for the fact that you can charge the battery from the grid.
 I didn't know that it was possible, and sometimes even necessary.
-When no solar energy is generated for too long, the battery can get discharged below the 10 % threshold.
+When no solar energy is arrives for too long, the battery can get discharged below the 10 % threshold.
 So you need to charge it to prevent degradation.
-This is easy to fix.
+This was easy to fix.
 Not a major issue.
 (I've already fixed this in the above text to avoid confusion.)

 2. I didn't double-check that the intended user, i.e. my father, wants to use a scheduler and that it will be useful for him.
 When I presented the idea, he seemed enthusiastic.
 But I failed to notice how he enjoyed fiddling with the power plant settings.
 So, the scheduler was not saving him unpleasant work.
 It was rather robbing him of this hands-on experience.
 This was a major issue.

-3. Making non-programmers work with JSON configuration is a stupid idea.
+3. Making non-programmers work with JSON configuration was a stupid idea.
 I wanted to use the simplest possible configuration format.
-But JSON seems perfectly legible for people who are used to work with mappings, arrays etc. A simple UI might have been a bit more work, but it would probably make the scheduler way more accessible.
+A basic UI would be a bit more work, but it would make the scheduler way more accessible.
 I am not saying that this was an absolute showstopper.
-But it did require explaining.
+But it needed explaining.
 And the user experience was terrible.
 Another major issue.